-- 9.1 An employee should not automatically be suspended when an allegation of gross misconduct is made. - 9.2 Initial consideration should show that if proven the allegation(s) would be regarded as so serious that it would cast doubt on the suitability of the employee for continued employment.
+- 9.1 An employee should not automatically be suspended when an allegation of gross misconduct is made.
+Where suspension is being considered, the principles of the Suspension Protocol at Appendix 4 should be followed. - 9.2 Initial consideration should show that if proven the allegation(s) would be regarded as so serious that it would cast doubt on the suitability of the employee for continued employment.
 Suspension may be considered at any time during the investigation should information warranting suspension be obtained. - 9.3 Whenever possible the employee should be suspended at a meeting with an appropriate manager or governor, and should be allowed to be accompanied by a trade union representative.
 Where a representative is not available to attend a meeting, the suspension will still go ahead.
 Suspension will be confirmed in writing. - 9.4 There may be occasions, depending on the circumstances, when suspension is not imposed.
 To inform this decision the investigating officer will consider whether the employee's continued presence in the normal workplace, or elsewhere, could hinder a fair and proper investigation. - 9.5 The suspension itself is not a form of disciplinary action, nor is it part of the investigation.
 Therefore, the suspending manager / governor is not prevented from being involved at a subsequent stage of this procedure. - 9.6 In cases where a period of suspension is considered necessary, this period should be as brief as possible.
 The situation should be reviewed regularly and, if information is found that suggests the allegations are not as serious as initially determined, suspension should be lifted.